 Configure email forwarding for a mailbox

-As an Office 365 admin of an Office 365 Enterprise or Office 365 Midsize organization, you might have company requirements to set up email forwarding for a user’s mailbox.
-Email forwarding lets you to set up a mailbox to forward email messages sent to that mailbox to another user’s mailbox in or outside of your organization.
+Email forwarding lets you to set up a mailbox to forward email messages sent to a user's mailbox to another user’s mailbox in or outside of your organization.

 You can use either the Exchange Admin Center (EAC) or Exchange Management Shell to set up email forwarding.